 Kagome has established a recycling center on the premises of each plant to recycle by-products generated in the production process.

 For example, at Fujimi Plant, we painstakingly separate ingredient containers such as drum cans and plastic containers, as well as scrap metal and other materials, into as many as 63 items in 19 different categories.
 We store them in the recycling center as valuable recyclable materials until collected by the disposal service providers.
 In addition, the stored waste at recycling centers is highly visible from the outside.
 Therefore we ensure that it is separated and arranged properly.

 Achievement and Maintenance of Zero Emissions

-Kagome does not waste agricultural products as ingredients as a fundamental policy, and strives to reduce and recycle by-products.
+Kagome does not waste agricultural products as ingredients, and strives to reduce and recycle all by-products.
 In FY2001, we achieved a 100% recycling rate for vegetable-derived by-products and sludge and have been working to maintain this ever since.

 In FY2005, we achieved zero emissions* at six of our plants.
 This has been maintained, except in FY2011 and FY2012 when we were affected by the Great East Japan Earthquake.